Divorce Mediation FAQS

 Harmony Counseling strives to offer flexible scheduling including early mornings, evenings, and weekends.

 What are my payment options?

-- Payment (co-pay or full fee) is expected at the time of service unless alternate payment arrangements have been made in advance of the appointment.
+- Full fee is expected at the time of service unless alternate payment arrangements have been made in advance of the appointment.
 Check, Cash, MasterCard and Visa are accepted forms of payment although cash or check is the preferred method.